 Blu Ray Version: There’s not much that’s special to be mentioned here.
 I’d recommend watching the 30-second promo for this episode, so you know what the viewer was being promised going in.

 Overall Impression: I don’t know about other people, but I’ve always enjoyed this one.
 It’s not a finely-written episode, and it does hark back to the Original Series a bit (which makes sense given the script’s roots) but it’s a good 45 minutes for me.
 Watching Marta have a blast as Ardra is the highlight here, and she is what makes the episode work.
 I frankly wish Marta had done other Star Trek things.
 Her “magic tricks” are pretty impressive too, at one point making the entire Enterprise disappear.
 There wasn’t a consistent tone, and instead of being dramatic or funny we end up somewhere in between.
 It’s not too serious, but I’m always up for a lighter-toned episode.
-I rate this episode 3 out of 5 stars.
+I’m probably being a little too generous, but I rate this episode 3 out of 5 stars.

 Behind the Scenes/Trivia: Interestingly, according to Larry Nemecek this episode got higher ratings than any TNG episode before it, including the pilot!
 If true, what could account for it?
 The only thing that comes to mind is the promo the previous week.
-It starts out, “From the gates of Hell comes the ultimate evil” and a shot of Fek’lhr.
-Everything that follows implies the Apocalypse and a showdown with the Devil.
+It starts out, “From the gates of Hell comes the ultimate evil” and a shot of Fek’lhr, followed later by a shot of the devil with horns, the whole bit.
+Everything that follows implies the Apocalypse and a showdown with Satan.
 I’ve got to think this is a factor in the high ratings.
 If people tuned in expecting a battle versus Hell, there were a lot of disappointed people out there.

 Missable/Unmissable?
 Missable.
-It’s an enjoyable enough episode, but not amazing or particularly memorable.
+It’s an enjoyable enough episode, but not amazing or especially memorable.
 The next episode is about the same.